3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 As described in the introduction above, you can use **a media path** in the spatial data layer.

-For example, if you want that the popups associated with a layer displayed a picture that depends on each object, just create a new field that will contain the media path to the picture to each row of the layer attribute table.
-And then activate popups for this layer.
+For example, if you want that the popups associated with a layer displayed a picture that depends on each object, just create a new field that will contain the media path to the picture to each row of the layer attribute table, then activate popups for this layer.

 Example
 ________

-Here for example the attribute table of a layer * landscape * configured to display pictures in the popup.
+Here for example the attribute table of a layer *landscape* configured to display pictures in the popup.
 The user has created a *picture* field in which he places the path to the pictures, and a *pdf* field in which he puts the paths to a pdf file describing the object corresponding to each line.

 ======  ======  ===========  ========================  ========================
 id      name    description  picture                   pdf